|

 Use the forms included on the class web page, make copies, and turn them

 in at the beginning of the class period following the presentation.
-Multi-cultural

 experience